vandanafs/Kafka-Proj/README.md

 ## For M1 Macs

-when using `brew`, you need to change the zookeeper and kafka start routines differently.
+when using `brew`, you _might_ need to change the zookeeper and kafka start routines differently.

 For `zookeeper`: